-Cisco supports the Network Computing Devices, Inc. XRemote feature on all terminal servers and protocol translators.
-When fonts used by X applications are not included in ROM on the NCD terminal, one or more font servers must be identified from which the protocol translator and the NCD terminal can obtain non-ROM fonts.
+Cisco supports the Network Computing Device, Inc. XRemote feature on all terminal servers and protocol translators.
+When fonts used by X applications are not included in ROM on the NCD terminal, one or more font servers must be identified from which the terminal server and the NCD terminal can obtain non-ROM fonts.
 Answer "yes" to specify one or more XRemote font servers.
-Refer to the chapter, "Configuring XRemote", for details about specific XRemote parameters.
+Refer to the "Configuring XRemote" chapter for details about specific XRemote parameters.